Pricing your Patreon work so you don’t go insane.

 You have to understand how your rewards are designed to serve the needs of your audience.

-The audience you have and are developing form the points of data that create your “target customer”.
+The audience you have and are developing forms the points of data that create your “target customer”.
 Who are the people invested in your work?
 Do they want to learn more from you?
-Do they want to enable you to make more of what you’re making?
+Enable you to make more of what you’re making?
 Do they want something exclusive from you that won’t be available outside of their direct patron relationship to you?

 I know I just said not to worry about the size of your audience, but I know it’s something you’ll think about subconsciously and it’s a number that’s actually important for your business, so here’s a little data.
 (A conversion rate is what percentage of visitors or users of a specific service decide to buy a certain product or service.)